jiangmiao/ruby-file-monitor/README.md

 Ruby File Monitor
 =================

-Ruby File Monitor is a easy way to watch the directories and files, do anything when them changed.
+Ruby File Monitor is a easy way to watch the directories and files, execute commands when them changed.
 Use for situation like Auto refresh webpage, Auto execute unit tests, Auto compile CoffeeScript, Haml and so on.
 It's base on [rb-inotify](https://github.com/nex3/rb-inotify), So it only works in inotify supported system such as Linux.

 Requirements
 ------------